 The Dog and Duck

 For directions to the Dog and Duck see here, where you will also find details of car parking options.
 You will find a range of bars and catering facilities, as well as a Club Shop.
-There is covered seating available, as well as a covered standing area.
+There is covered seating available, as well as two covered standing areas.
 You can see a stadium plan that maps out these facilities here, along with details of catering facilities (including a snack bar menu / prices with details of the famous Diamond Burger).

 There is always a need for additional volunteers to help with ongoing maintenance and matchday work, as detailed here.

-Player and Match Sponsorship options are detailed in the Commercial Brochure as detailed here.
+Player and Match Sponsorship options are detailed in the Commercial Section of this website as detailed here

 For details of the history of AFC Rushden & Diamonds see here.